Defaultse/endterm_CSCS5118_2023/README.md

 Urls:

-GET news/ - gets all news from all moderators
+GET news/ - gets all news from all moderators.
+Does not require auth

 POST auth/ - generate auth token for moderators